dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab0-prereq/README.md

 4. Once you within the resource group, you will see all of the different types of resources we've automatically provisionined for this workshop
 ![image](img/pre-requisites-azure-portal-resources-resourcelist.png)

-## Verify AKS Cluster is provisioned
+### Verify AKS Cluster is provisioned
-In this step we will verify if the Azure Kubernetes Service (AKS) Cluster was provisioned correctly.
+- In this step we will verify if the Azure Kubernetes Service (AKS) Cluster was provisioned correctly.
 Also we will download the credentials to manage our AKS cluster via `kubectl` commands.

-The <a href="https://kubernetes.io/docs/reference/kubectl/overview/" target="_blank">kubectl</a> command line tool that lets you control Kubernetes clusters.
+- The <a href="https://kubernetes.io/docs/reference/kubectl/overview/" target="_blank">kubectl</a> command line tool that lets you control Kubernetes clusters.
 For details about each command, including all the supported flags and subcommands, see the <a href="https://kubernetes.io/docs/reference/kubectl/overview/" target="_blank">kubectl</a> reference documentation.

-## Tasks to complete this step
-<details><summary>Task  - Azure CLI Verification</summary>

-Only proceed if the provisioning script completes, and looks like this:
+**NOTE:**Only proceed if the provisioning script completes, and looks like this:

 ```
 ...